NanLi-xjtu/FEcMD/README.md

 (1) Extract the executable without modifying the source code.

-## Run the following commands to extract and access to all of the original files:
+## Run the following commands to extract and access to all of the original files (user should also extracts and access all files in library):
     $ unzip FEcMD.zip
     $ sudo chmod -R 775 FEcMD
     $ cd FEcMD